-In 2009, capital expenditures at the Truro plant totalled approximately \$200,000, primarily for equipment upgrades and an office extension.
+In 2010, capital expenditures at the Truro plant totalled approximately \$370,000, primarily for equipment upgrades, fixation tunnel repairs, safety equipment and building modifications.

-The plant currently produces a broad range of products, serving the utilities and telecommunications, industrial, consumer and export market sectors.
+The plant currently produces a broad range of products, serving the utilities and telecommunications, industrial, residential and export market sectors.
 It is located along the Canadian National Railway Company main line, with easy truck access to domestic and United States markets and major eastern ports for offshore export shipments.